Let’s talk about food processors

 Why is it not a blender?

 A blender and a food processor both work with the sum total of the ingredients you add to it.
 The blender’s job is to break the content down into what is effectively a semi-solid state.
 There is very little control over the end result’s consistency, as the function of the blender is not to create variety, but simply to blend.
+While you can still get some great flavors from using a blender, Beginner Food recommends a food processor if you’re looking for one main device that can deliver on both excellent flavors and various textures.

 The new world of fast food